OwnMarket/SmartContracts/docs/CHXTokenSwap.md

 These steps are explained in more detail below.
 If, at any point you are unsure what to do, please get in touch via our support email: support@weown.com.

+The entire process can be seen in the [video](https://www.youtube.com/watch?v=odV1KpsR-Vw) as well.

 ## Create the native CHX Address on the Own blockchain network